tensorflow/cloud/g3doc/overview.md

 1.  **Stream logs** and monitor them on hosted TensorBoard, manage checkpoint storage.

-By default, we will use local docker daemon for building and publishing docker images to Google container registry.
+By default, the local Docker daemon for building and publishing Docker images to Google container registry.
 Images are published to `gcr.io/your-gcp-project-id`.
 If you specify `docker_config.image_build_bucket`, then we will use [Google Cloud build](https://cloud.google.com/cloud-build) to build and publish docker images.

-We use [Google AI platform](https://cloud.google.com/ai-platform/) for deploying docker images on GCP.
+[Google AI platform](https://cloud.google.com/ai-platform/) is used for for deploying Docker images on Google Cloud.

-Please note that, when `entry_point` argument is specified, all the files in the same directory tree as `entry_point` will be packaged in the docker image created, along with the `entry_point` file.
+Note: When `entry_point` is a file path, all the files in the same directory tree as `entry_point` will be packaged in the Docker image created along with the `entry_point` file.

-Please see `run` API documentation for detailed information on the parameters and how you can modify the above processes to suit your needs.